Admission, application process, tuition & uniforms.

-We will be accepting applications for students in every grade for the 2013-2014 school year starting in January 2013.
+We will be accepting applications for students in every grade for the 2016-2017 school year in January 2016.
 There will be approximately 130 spaces for grade eight students.
 Spaces will become available for students in other grades only when a current student does not indicate their intention to return.
 Grade eight students must complete an application form and write the placement exam held annually at the end of February.

 Students are accepted on the basis of their category status and on the results of the placement exam.

 For purposes of admission to St. Thomas Aquinas, the Categories are defined as:

 NON-QUALIFYING CATHOLIC PARISHIONER or

 A family is considered Qualifying Catholic Parishioners if they are: